intuition-dev/INTUITION/_doc/docs/pug2.md

 ## Pug II: Do dynamic binding via Pug (and load.js).

-Note: before creating a tag in pug, you may first want to get it wrong as just an include pug.
+Note: before creating a tag in pug, you may first want to get it working, as just an include pug.
 Then, when it works as include, make it a tag.

 So let's use Pug to do dynamic binding.